Grant B2B users in Azure AD access to your on-premises applications

 To provide B2B users access to on-premises applications that are secured with integrated Windows authentication and Kerberos constrained delegation, you need the following components:

 Authentication through Azure AD Application Proxy.
 B2B users must be able to authenticate to the on-premises application.
 To do this, you must publish the on-premises app through the Azure AD Application Proxy.
 For more information, see Tutorial: Add an on-premises application for remote access through Application Proxy.

 Authorization via a B2B user object in the on-premises directory.
 The application must be able to perform user access checks, and grant access to the correct resources.
 IWA and KCD require a user object in the on-premises Windows Server Active Directory to complete this authorization.
 As described in How single sign-on with KCD works, Application Proxy needs this user object to impersonate the user and get a Kerberos token to the app.

-For the B2B user scenario, there are two methods available that you can use to create the guest user objects that are required for authorization in the on-premises directory:
+For the B2B user scenario, there are two methods you can use to create the guest user objects that are required for authorization in the on-premises directory:

 - Microsoft Identity Manager (MIM) and the MIM management agent for Microsoft Graph.

-- A PowerShell script.
-Using the script is a more lightweight solution that does not require MIM.
+- A PowerShell script, which is a more lightweight solution that does not require MIM.